mooreniemi/graph-function/README.md

 ## Usage

 In general, you'll be using or creating a `Comparison` and executing `#of` on it to provide it with `Method` objects that operate on the same parameter types.
+Check out the [spec file](spec/graph/function_spec.rb) to see all of these and more examples.

 The simplest usage (suitable for a large class of exercises, in my experience) is if you're comparing two functions that take a single argument of `Array[Int]` type: